 Visit the Documenting the American South collection on the University of North Carolina at Chapel Hill website to read the memoirs of Levi Coffin, a prominent Quaker abolitionist who was known as the “president” of the Underground Railroad for his active role in helping enslaved people to freedom.
 The memoirs include the story of Eliza Harris, which inspired Harriet Beecher Stowe’s famous character.

 The backlash against the Fugitive Slave Act, fueled by Uncle Tom’s Cabin and well-publicized cases like that of Anthony Burns, also found expression in personal liberty laws passed by eight northern state legislatures.
-These laws emphasized that the state would provide legal protection to anyone arrested as a fugitive slave, including the right to trial by jury.
+These laws emphasized that the state would provide legal protection to anyone arrested as an escaped slave, including the right to trial by jury.
 The personal liberty laws stood as a clear-cut example of the North’s use of states’ rights in opposition to federal power while providing further evidence to southerners that northerners had no respect for the Fugitive Slave Act or slaveholders’ property rights.

 Go to an archived page from the Michigan Department of Natural Resources site to read the original text of Michigan’s 1855 personal liberty laws.
 How do these laws refute the provisions of the federal Fugitive Slave Act of 1850?